MattithyahuData/P8-Car-Price-Prediction/README.md

 <img src="images/categoricalfeatures_distrib.png" />

 *   The features are not strongly correlated generally.
-*   The kms_driven are inversly correlated to the year of sale, which makes sense becasue older cars are more likely to have driven further than those with a more recent year (larger year)
+*   The kms_driven are inversely correlated to the year of sale, which makes sense because older cars are more likely to have driven further than those with a more recent year (larger year)
 <img src="images/correlation.png" />

 <a name="Dataviz"></a>